 How To Set Boundaries And Stop People Pleasing?

 The Term Set Boundaries Became Popular In The Mid ’80s

+I remember when I was growing up that I had problems crossing over boundaries.
+It was not until it was explained to me that having limits go both ways and help people to get along in a peaceful and orderly manner.
 Without boundaries, a person can become overwhelmed with fatigue, stress, disrespect, and an overall lack of peace and contentment.
-We need to set limits of what we allow others to demand from us, as well as we freely offer to do for others. (you may think it is a Christian thing to serve and sacrifice for others, and that is true, but we still need to guard our heart, mind, and body for overextending ourselves).
+We must limit what we allow others to demand from us and what we freely offer to do for others. (you may think it is a Christian thing to serve and sacrifice for others, and that is true, but we still need to guard our hearts, mind, and body against overextending ourselves).

-Personal boundaries are guidelines, rules, or limits that a person creates to identify reasonable, safe, and permissible ways for other people to behave towards them and how they will respond when someone passes those limits.
-This life skill has been widely referenced in self-help books and used in the counseling profession since the mid-1980s.
+Personal boundaries are guidelines, rules, or limits that a person creates to identify reasonable, safe, and permissible ways for others to behave toward them and how they will respond when someone passes those limits.
+This life skill has been widely referenced in self-help books and used in counseling since the mid-1980s.

 - Personal Prayer Time: “But when you pray, go into your room, close the door and pray to your Father, who is unseen” (Matthew 6:6).